jupyter-book/jupyter-book/docs/start/overview.md

 1. **Put your book content in a folder or a file**.
 Jupyter Book needs the following pieces in order to build your book:

-   * Your content file(s) (the pages of your book) in either markdown or Jupyter Notebooks.
+   * Your content file(s) (the pages of your book) in either markdown files or Jupyter notebooks.
    * A Table of Contents `YAML` file (`_toc.yml`) that defines the structure of your book.
 Mandatory when building a folder.
    * (optional) A configuration file (`_config.yml`) to control the behavior of Jupyter Book.
 2. **Build your book**.
-Using Jupyter Book's command-line interface you can convert your pages into either an HTML or a PDF book.
+Using Jupyter Book's command line interface you can convert your pages into either an HTML or a PDF book.
 3. **Host your book's HTML online**.
 Once your book's HTML is built, you can host it online as a public website.
 See {doc}`publish` for more information.

 ## Anatomy of a Jupyter Book

-Jupyter-Book comes with a demo book so that you can see how the content files are used in the book.
+Jupyter Book comes with a demo book so that you can see how the content files are used in the book.
 We'll begin with a quick tour of these files, as they are the pieces that you'll modify for your own book.

-Running the following command will create a new Jupyter Book with a few content pages and a Table of Contents to get you started:
+Running the following command will create a new Jupyter Book with a few content pages and a table of contents to get you started:

 :::{note}
-Jupyter Book uses a command-line interface to generate books.
+Jupyter Book uses a command line interface to generate books.
 For more complete information about the CLI, see [](../reference/cli.md).
 :::

 ### Create a template Jupyter Book

 We'll use a small template book to show what kinds of files you might put inside your own.
-To create a new Jupyter Book, type the following at the command-line:
+To create a new Jupyter Book, type the following at the command line:

 ```{margin}
 You can also use the short-hand `jb` for `jupyter-book`.
 E.g.,: